5had3z/sc2-serializer/README.md

 pybind11-stubgen _sc2_replay_reader --module-path build/_sc2_replay_reader.cpython-310-x86_64-linux-gnu.so -o src/sc2_replay_reader
 ```

 It is also faster to iterate while developing by installing in editable mode, removing pip's compiled version `src/sc2_replay_reader/_sc2_replay_reader.cpython-310-x86_64-linux-gnu.so` and symbolically linking to `build/_sc2_replay_reader.cpython-310-x86_64-linux-gnu.so` instead for incremental builds.
-You will have manually update the stub with the previously mentioned script however if api changes are made.
+You will have manually update the stub with the previously mentioned script if api changes are made.

 ## Generating SQL Database

-To generate meta-data for all the replays, we require additional dependencies:
+To generate meta-data for all the replays, we require additional dependencies, which can be installed with:

-Install additional dependencies with:
 ```bash
 pip install sc2-replay-parser[database]
 ```